carducci-arbitration | International arbitration practice in commercial and investment law

 Works in: English, French, Spanish, German, Italian (Fair Portuguese)

-Acts as Arbitrator, Consulting and Testifying Expert in Law, Counsel:
+Acts as Arbitrator, Consulting and Testifying Expert in Law, Counsel, in:

-3. in art and cultural property law, restitution and return, looted art (visit carducciartlaw.com)
+art and cultural property law and restitution claims, UNESCO Conventions (visit carducciartlaw.com)